 The Belbin Team Role Inventory assesses how an individual behaves in a team environment.
 It is therefore a behavioural tool, subject to change, and not a psychometric instrument.
 The assessment includes 360-degree feedback from observers as well as the individuals own evaluation of their behaviour, and contrasts how they see their behaviour versus how their colleagues do.
 The Belbin Inventory scores people on how strongly they express traits from 9 different Team Roles.
-An individual may and often does exhibit strong tendencies towards multiple Roles.
+Each of these roles needs to be fulfilled in order for a team to be effective.

 How can Belbin Team Roles help our business?